Väsby IK FK

 Väsby IK FK was a Swedish football club located in based in the Stockholm suburb of Upplands Väsby.
 It was the football section of sports club Väsby IK.

 Background

 Väsby IK Fotboll was founded in 1924.

 From 1996 To 2004 Väsby IK FK played in Division 2 Östra Svealand which is the third tier of Swedish football.
-They play their home matches at the Vilundavallen in Upplands Väsby.
+They played their home matches at the Vilundavallen in Upplands Väsby.

 The clubs association football department merged with FC Café Opera United in 2005 to form Väsby United, which later became AFC Eskilstuna.
 In 2013, after AFC United relocated to Solna, Väsby IK FK once again formed their own football department.

 The club was affiliated to Stockholms Fotbollförbund.
 In 2018 they were declared bankrupt and dissolved.
 Parsian IF relocated to Upplands Väsby and renamed themselves Parsian Väsby IF and they now play on Vilundavallen.